Program structure and content

 Finance Track: key traits

 The Finance Track is the largest Business PhD program at Tilburg, and one of the largest in Europe.
 Each year we typically admit half a dozen RM students expecting them to move on to the PhD phase.
-We currently have over a dozen RM student and over 20 PhD students.
-These students come from more than a dozen countries, and have different interests and backgrounds.
+We currently have over 10 RM students and over 20 PhD students.
+These students come from various countries, and have different interests and backgrounds.
 English is the working language on the floor, as it is on the whole campus.

 Collaboration with leading experts